Visit

 Sculpture “Meteorite”

 This sculpture by Sovleiga Vasiļjeva is a tribute to Pēteris Martinsons (1931–2013) – a global star of ceramics and a native of Daugavpils whose meteoric genius keeps dazzling and inspiring artists and the medium’s enthusiasts worldwide.
-The site-specific artwork was created in a one-artist residency organised by the Rothko Centre.
-The sculptor found inspiration in Martinsons’s ink drawing from the 1950s, which he had donated to the Rothko Centre.
+The site-specific artwork was created in a one-artist residency organised by the Rothko Museum.
+The sculptor found inspiration in Martinsons’s ink drawing from the 1950s, which he had donated to the Rothko Museum.
 Vasiļjeva’s sculptural touch fleshed out and expanded the original drawing, adding new dimensions and structures but keeping an apparent reference to Martinsons’s oeuvre and philosophy.
 The sculpture was unveiled on 22 April 2023 in a public event celebrating the first anniversary of the Martinsons House.

 Open-storage chamber for contemporary ceramics

-The 7th bastion casemate of the Daugavpils Fortress is officially available in its new function – as an open-storage chamber for contemporary ceramics from the Rothko museum collection.
+The 7th bastion casemate of the Daugavpils Fortress is officially available in its new function – as an open-storage chamber for contemporary ceramics from the Rothko Museum collection.
 The new open-storage chamber displays over a hundred artworks by artists from 40 countries.
 The open-access solution enables the public to explore the diversity of ceramic art and appreciate the artists’ creativity and professionalism in dealing with different earthen materials (from clay and chamotte to stoneware and porcelain) and multiple firing techniques.

 The open-storage chamber is available daily from 8:00 a.m. to 8:00 p.m.
+From 1 November to 1 April visitors can access the space in the museum’s opening hours.

 Fortress

-Daugavpils Mark Rothko Art Centre is located in Daugavpils Fortress, on the premises of the historical artillery arsenal building.
+Rothko Museum is located in Daugavpils Fortress, on the premises of the historical artillery arsenal building.
 Daugavpils Fortress is the last bastion-type fortress in the world and the only early 19th-century fortress in Eastern Europe that has remained virtually unchanged.
 Built between 1810 and 1878, Daugavpils Fortress is a unique architectural monument and a historical landmark of national importance, spanning more than 150 hectares.
 At different points in history, armies of different powers have stayed in this outstanding fortification.
 Today, the fortress is being transformed into a popular tourist destination and a major hub for culture and business.

-Daugavpils Mark Rothko Art Centre offers 30 or 90-minute guided tours of Daugavpils Fortress.
+Rothko Museum offers 30 or 90-minute guided tours of Daugavpils Fortress.
 Book your tour by calling +371 654 30250 or +371 2 247 192 5.